 The Express Baked Potatoes Recipe that I just loved:

 All said and done; I like the Crock-Pot Express.
-It can do much more then my crockpot can, so I feel like I can have several varieties to cook at my fingertips at any given night.
+It can do much more than my crockpot can, so I feel like I can have several varieties to cook at my fingertips at any given night.

-Written by Lisa B.
+Written by Sage.